 • In most cases, this happens simply because you don't have the latest version of DirectX installed - so go here to download the latest version.

-• See if the game you're trying to play even works with SSF - check the compatiblity list.
+• See if the game you're trying to play even works with SSF - check the compatibility list.

 Q: SSF crashes mid game and gives CPK error